kwaldenphd/interactive-visualization-python/README.md

 83. We use `hover_name` to set a title or name for the hover labels.

-84. The country name is now at the top of each over label.
+84. The country name is now at the top of each hover label.

 85. For more on line plots in `plotly`:
 - [`plotly`, Line Charts in Python](https://plotly.com/python/line-charts/)